 Could the end of all flesh indicate that man had become so sinful and violent that they were threatening to wipe themselves out?
 Don’t rule it out.

-He did all He could to make provision for saving them from the flood with Noah building the ark and preaching to them for 120 years:
+God did all He could to make provision for saving them from the flood including directing Noah to build the ark and preach to them for 120 years.
+And God was also actively working:

 “And the LORD said, My spirit shall not always strive with man, for that he also is flesh: yet his days shall be an hundred and twenty years.”
 (Gen 6:3)